Dispader/dispader.github.io/_posts/2017-03-31-Run-Tests-Automatically.md

 title: Continuously Build
 ---

-I can't overstate the peace of mind that working on a project with comprehensive tests give me.
+I can't overstate the peace of mind that working on a project with comprehensive tests gives me.
 It truly amazes me how much better code I produce with I feel confident that the changes I'm making aren't breaking things.

 To have that confidence, I need to run my tests.